-1) Increased anaerobic metabolism and lactate production, leading to metabolic acidosis (see Nonrespiratory Acidosis).
+1) Increased anaerobic metabolism and lactate production, leading to metabolic acidosis (see Metabolic Acidosis).

 1. Cardiovascular symptoms:

-1) Tachycardia (in rare cases bradycardia may be observed, usually in the terminal phase before cardiac arrest).
+1) Tachycardia (in rare cases bradycardia may be seen, usually in the terminal phase before cardiac arrest).

-2) Hypotension (traditionally defined as a drop in systolic blood pressure [SBP] <90 mm Hg or a significant decrease in SBP [eg, by >40 mm Hg], a drop in mean arterial pressure [MAP] [approximately a third of SBP plus two-thirds of diastolic blood pressure, DBP] <65-70 mm Hg [decreased DBP, and the resulting decreased MAP, may precede a drop in SBP]; the early phases of shock may be accompanied by orthostatic hypotension alone or no hypotension at all).
+2) Hypotension.
+This is traditionally defined as a drop in systolic blood pressure (SBP) <90 mm Hg, significant decrease in SBP (eg, by >40 mm Hg), or drop in mean arterial pressure (MAP) <65-70 mm Hg.
+Decreased diastolic blood pressure (DBP) and resulting decreased MAP may precede a drop in SBP.
+(MAP is defined as approximately 1/3 of SBP plus 2/3 of DBP.)
+The early phases of shock may be accompanied by orthostatic hypotension alone or no hypotension at all.